 Our community care facilities licensing program protects and promotes the health, safety and wellbeing of vulnerable children and adults in licensed care facilities.
 We do this through education, collaboration and regulation

-The information provided in this guide will assist applicants wishing to open a licensed Group Child Care, school age program, including:
+The information provided in this guide will assist Board of Education applicants wishing to open a licensed School Age Care on School Grounds program.